atlasphp/Atlas.Orm/docs/relationships.md

     protected function define()
     {
         // The first argument is the field name on the native record;
-        // the second argument is the reference column on the native table.
+        // the second argument is the type column on the native table.
         $this->manyToOneVariant('commentable', 'commentable_type')

             // The first argument is the value of the commentable_type column;